matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 # Bulk state endpoint

-The goal is to potentially dump a bunch of state into a room in one goal.
+It is desired to potentially dump a bunch of state into a room  in one go.
 This is useful to:

 * Kick (or ban) many users at once.
 * Invite many users at once.